SixArm/rust-101/topics/syntax/tuples-for-ordered-collections.md

     Ok(())
 }
 ```

-This calls the `std::fs::metadata` function, then extracts the file size and permissions, then prints them to the console.

 In summary, a tuple in Rust is an ordered collection of values with a fixed length.
 Tuples can contain values of different types and are represented using parentheses () with the values separated by commas.